oz123/oz123.github.com/content/writings/2016/2016-08-23-On-learning-Ruby-and-Python.markdown

 Well, that is a lie.
 I never ignored it.
 There many applications that I use, which are written in Ruby, and the language always intrigued me.
-I met some really cool people working with this language, which made me curious about it.
+I met some really cool people working with it, which made me curious about it.
 But I was afraid of entering a new realm, being incapable again in a programming language is something I am not really fond of, and on the surface the benefits didn't seem that big for me.